-- 17 The new requirements in the Code of Audit Practice 2020 in relation to an audited body's arrangements to secure value for money are likely to have a significant impact on the auditor's work and require additional fees. - 18 The new approach to this work from 2020/21 audits onwards requires an annual commentary on arrangements to secure VFM, published as part of the auditor's annual report.
-The commentary should enable the auditor to explain the work they have undertaken during the year, and to highlight any significant weaknesses that they have identified and brought to the body's attention, along with their recommendations for improvement. - 19 Expected additional minimum core fees for this work for 2020/21 audits are set out below.
+- 18 The requirements in the Code of Audit Practice 2020 in relation to an audited body's arrangements to secure value for money have a significant impact on the auditor's work and require additional fees. - 19 The new approach to this work requires an annual commentary on arrangements to secure VFM, published as part of the auditor's annual report.
+The commentary should enable the auditor to explain the work they have undertaken during the year, and to highlight any significant weaknesses they have identified and brought to the body's attention, along with their recommendations for improvement. - 20 The expected additional minimum core fees for this work for 2021/22 are the same as for the 2020/21 audit year: